Enviro & Petroleum Engineer

 Because the market demand is so high right now for petroleum engineers, you might be able to find an employer who will reimburse your tuition while you earn your degree in the evening.
 You might have to pursue a mechanical or chemical degree if petroleum courses are not offered in the evenings but working as an engr tech while doing this would help compensate for not majoring in petroleum engineering.
 Best of luck to you.

-Asked by Jordan about 11 years ago
+Asked by Jimmy91 about 12 years ago